Skip to content

 Bows, handshakes, tipping a hat, and nods are all real-world gestures used as greetings.
 Consider if your world uses one of these or something similar.
 Gestures could be representative of some important element in your world.
 If your world contains alien or fantasy creatures, the gestures they use will depend on their own unique physiology.

-Certain groups may have special greetings used to identify themselves or set themselves apart from others.
+Certain groups or factions may have special greetings used to identify themselves or set themselves apart from others.
 Some of these greetings may be secret.
 A cult may have a secret handshake, a thief may tap their nose at a fence if they have wares to sell, or group of religious devotees may have a specific greeting for those on a pilgrimage.

 Formal & Informal Greetings